Canon 1D X vs 1Ds Mark III

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1DX and the 1Ds Mark III are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.76x).
 The table below summarizes some of the other core capabilities of the Canon 1D X and Canon 1Ds Mark III in connection with corresponding information for a sample of similar cameras.

-Concerning the storage of imaging data, both the 1DX and the 1Ds Mark III write their files to Compact Flash cards.
+The 1DX writes its imaging data to Compact Flash cards, while the 1Ds Mark III uses Compact Flash or SDHC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X and Canon EOS-1Ds Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.